 Why Do Short Sale Banks Demand Preapproval Letters?

 We can understand your reluctance to get preapproved by an unknown bank when you already have loan preapproval.
 It makes no sense to you.
 But that's because you're not on the other side of the transaction.
 Many buyers whose lenders say they are preapproved are not preapproved.

 The Differences Between a Prequel and a Preapproval Letter

-A prequal, which is typically the type of pre-approval letters that a mortgage broker might issue, state the following types of documentation:
+A prequel, which is typically the type of pre-approval letters that a mortgage broker might issue, state the following types of documentation:

 - The borrower has applied for a loan.